jch00oo/CAA-Data-Analysis-Project/README.md

 ---
 ## Effect of link description on clicks in CalCons Newsletter
 Calcons Newsletters have multiple links in them.
 While many have a description under their titles, many don't.
-I found this distribution of descriptions vs no descriptions to be randomly distributed across all CalCon Newsletters and decided to investiagte what it meant on the number of clicks.
+We found this distribution of descriptions vs no descriptions to be randomly distributed across all CalCon Newsletters and decided to investiagte what it meant on the number of clicks.

-I made a scraper using Beautiful Soup that can scrape a url to get its title and description.
+We made a scraper using Beautiful Soup that can scrape a url to get its title and description.
 ```python

 title_names = []